Sushil584/My-new-project/README.md

 ## What next?

-How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you  need to move on?
+Project could grow when industries feed their employee skill requirements data to this AI model which would help reduce future skill shortages. kind of skills, what kind of assistance would you  need to move on?

 ## Acknowledgments